wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/inbound_endpoint_examples/inbound-endpoint-kafka.md

 -   Go to the [WSO2 Connector Store](https://store.wso2.com/store/assets/esbconnector/details/b15e9612-5144-4c97-a3f0-179ea583be88) and click **Download Inbound Endpoint** to download the inbound JAR file.
 Add the downloaded JAR file to the <MI_HOME>/dropins directory.

-Run the following commands in the {KAFKA_HOME} directory to invoke the service.
+Run the following commands in the <KAFKA_HOME> directory to invoke the service.

 -   Run the following on the Kafka command line to create a topic named `test` with a single partition and only one
     replica: